The Business Office is responsible for the collection and the processing of funds related to student accounts

 If you have registered, your estimated charges for the semester are available through you’re my Saint Luke’s College account.
 Please note that this balance may not include book charges, adds, or drops that may change your balance.

-Payments can be made online via credit card at mySLC: Self Service.
+Payments can be made online via credit card at Empower: Self Service.